Mouse Genome Informatics

+History

 The MGI resource was first published online in 1994 and is a collection of data, tools, and analyses created and tailored for use in the laboratory mouse, a widely used model organism.
 It is "the authoritative source of official names for mouse genes, alleles, and strains", which follow the guidelines established by the International Committee on Standardized Genetic Nomenclature for Mice.
 The history and focus of Jackson Laboratory research and production facilities generates tremendous knowledge and depth which researchers can mine to advance their research.
 A dedicated community of mouse researchers, worldwide enhances and contributes to the knowledge as well.
 This is an indispensable tool for any researcher using the mouse as a model organism for their research, and for researchers interested in genes that share homology with the mouse genes.
 Various mouse research support resources including animal collections and free colony management software are also available at the MGI site.